Freedom Pass: Eligibility

+Some boroughs additionally issue discretionary Freedom Passes to disabled people who do not meet the statutory eligibility criteria.
+Applicants who do not automatically qualify (e.g. by being already certified as blind) are assessed to determine whether their degree of disability allows issue of a disabled person's pass.
+In early 2010 the responsibility for judging the degree of disability passed to local councils, and there were complaints of people who had been assessed as needing a pass for many years not having their passes renewed although their condition had not improved.
+DPFPs are not available for carers.

 Scope and validity

 The Freedom Pass is valid at most times on London Underground, London Overground, Elizabeth line, London Buses, Tram, and Docklands Light Railway services, including stops within and outside Greater London.
 The times of day at which it can be used have sometimes changed; since 2020 the OPFP and 60+ pass (the disabled person's pass is not so restricted) cannot be used from 4:30 to 9:00 on working weekdays.

 It is accepted at most times on most local rail services in and outside Greater London except from 4:30 to 9:30 on working weekdays that are within London fare zones 1–6, plus Dartford and Swanley.

 Outside Greater London the card can be used for free travel on any local bus route in England (but not Scotland, Wales or Northern Ireland) wherever and whenever the English National Concessionary Bus Travel Scheme applies.
 Travel on working days before 9:30 and after 23:00 is excluded, although some operators may extend hours of validity.

-Since 2015 OPFPs have been valid for five years, and can be renewed when expired.
+Since 2015 OPFPs have been valid for five years, and are renewed automatically when expired.
+DPFPs may require confirmation of continuing eligibility.